HAR6041: Health Needs Assessment, Planning and Evaluation

 Merely attending the taught sessions is unlikely to give you enough knowledge to pass the module assignments.

-The module will be assessed via a 1,500 word individual written assignment and a group assessed project.
+The module will be assessed via a 3,000 word individual written assignment.

 The content of our courses is reviewed annually to make sure it is up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research, funding changes, professional accreditation requirements, student or employer feedback, outcomes of reviews, and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.